nazzeldevelopment/nazzel-messenger-bot/replit.md

-# Nazzel Messenger User-Bot
+# Wisdom Bot - Facebook Messenger User-Bot

 ### Overview
-The Nazzel Messenger User-Bot is an advanced Facebook Messenger bot built with TypeScript.
+Wisdom Bot is an advanced Facebook Messenger bot built with TypeScript.
 Its primary purpose is to enhance the Messenger experience with a rich set of features, including a comprehensive music player system, an economy system, AI integration, XP and leveling, and robust moderation tools.
-The bot aims to provide a premium, compact, and highly functional interaction within Facebook Messenger group chats and private messages, utilizing the latest Facebook Chat API.
+The bot aims to provide a premium, compact, and highly functional interaction within Facebook Messenger group chats and private messages, utilizing the latest Facebook Chat API (v3.0.12).

 ### User Preferences
-- Prefix: `N!` (configurable in config.json and per-group via N!prefix command)
+- Prefix: `W!` (configurable in config.json and per-group via W!prefix command)
 - Language: TypeScript with strict mode
 - Package Manager: pnpm (with native module rebuild support)
 - Node.js: v20.x or higher